If You’ve Never Had a Mental Health Problem, Then Chances Are You’re the Weird One

 Just Like the Common Flu

 Everyone is susceptible to getting the flu or tripping and breaking a bone.
 Viruses spread and accidents happen.
-Similarly, everyone is susceptible to mental health disorders.
-In fact, scientists now believe that people who go their whole life, or even half of their life, without experiencing some type of mental ailment – whether temporary or chronic – are actually the weird ones.
+Similarly, everyone is susceptible to mental disorders.
+In fact, scientists now believe that people who go their whole life, or even half of their life, without experiencing some type of mental ailment– whether temporary or chronic– are actually the weird ones.

 What Research Says